aminzadenoori/LLMs-and-Prompt-Engineering-in-RE---Systematic-Literature-Review/README.md

 We thank the authors of the reviewed studies and the research communities (e.g., Zenodo, GitHub) for providing access to code and datasets.

----

-*Note*: This README assumes the Excel file contains primary/secondary search data, categories, statistics, inclusion/exclusion criteria, and Scopus search strings, as specified.
-If additional files or specific details about these elements are available, please provide them to refine the README further.